lowfatcode/alright-fonts/README.md

 There is, however, still a sticking point.
 Existing font formats are complicated beasts that define shapes as collections of curves and control points, include entire state machines for pixel hinting, have character pair specific kerning tables, and digital rights management for.. well, yeah.

-> The name Pretty Alright Fonts was inspired by the QOI (“Quite OK Image Format”) project.
+> The name Alright Fonts was inspired by the QOI (“Quite OK Image Format”) project.
 Find out more here: https://qoiformat.org/

-## Pretty Alright Fonts are here to save the day!
+## Alright Fonts are here to save the day!

-Pretty Alright Fonts drops the extra bells and whistles and decomposes curves into small straight line segments.
+Alright Fonts drops the extra bells and whistles and decomposes curves into small straight line segments.

 The format is simple to parse, can be tuned for quality, size, speed, or a combination of all three, contains helper metrics for quickly measuring text, and produces surprisingly good results.